crossjam/soco-scribbler/README.md

 ```

 The script will:
+1. Create necessary data directories
-1. Discover Sonos speakers on your network
+2. Discover Sonos speakers on your network
-2. Monitor currently playing tracks
+3. Monitor currently playing tracks
-3. Scrobble new tracks to Last.fm
+4. Scrobble new tracks to Last.fm according to the scrobbling rules
-4. Log all activities to the console
+5. Log all activities to the console

 ## Requirements

 - Python 3.6+
 - Sonos speakers on your network
 - Last.fm account
 - Last.fm API credentials

+## Troubleshooting

+Common issues and solutions:
+- No speakers found: Ensure your computer is on the same network as your Sonos system
+- Scrobbling not working: Check your Last.fm credentials in config.py
+- Missing scrobbles: Verify that both artist and title information are available for the track